hmza3ad/Smarthmethods-Tasks/ReadME.txt

+This is task two which adds on task one as neccery in UI and fuctinality

+Summary of task one is the following:
-This is a web page to control a the 6 motors on a robot arm.
+(This is a web page to control a the 6 motors on a robot arm.

 The user can use the web page sliders to update the database where the  date of the motors is being saved. there is a slider for each motor and an on off button.

-The web page is built usign HTML and php for updating the database and fucnctinality. there is a table in the database that include all the motors and their status.
+The web page is built usign HTML and php for updating the database and fucnctinality. there is a table in the database that include all the motors and their status.)

+so in this task we make the UI look better and add the needed fuctionality improvments